Clement-LVD/codexplor/README.md

 project as a network of documents, with text-mining and network metrics & dataviz’.

-> Thanks to the immediate insights, dataviz’ and deep reports offered by
+> The immediate insights and deep reports offered by `codexplor` will
-> `codexplor`, I understand the big picture of a programming project
+> help you to understand the big picture of a programming project
-> more efficiently.
+> faster, but also to manage it more efficiently.

 ### Installation